 I learnt that the elephant population in Amboseli National Park is one of the few that has been able to live a relatively undisturbed existence in natural conditions.
 This rare situation is primarily due to the presence of researchers and tourists in the park, and the support of the local Maasai.

 I came away from the visit realising how the knowledge gained from AERP’s research has profoundly altered the way we think about, conserve and manage elephant populations.
 David and the researchers had highlighted the ethical implications of dealing with sentient, long-living, intelligent and socially complex animals.
 This knowledge base provides powerful and authoritative support to elephant conservation and advocacy campaigns worldwide.
-Their vital work had certainly touched my heart.
+Their vital work had certainly touched my heart during my elephant safari.